jukra/web-tweak-n-optimize/README.md

 - Commandline menu interface
 - Specify which files will be edited, specify output folder
 - Tweak image files to thumbs, grayscale etc.
+- Optimize images
 - Linting before optimizing, if ok then continue (option)
+- Usable as a taskrunner plugin

+Planned used with taskrunner:
+- On detected file changes on the web project folder, run minifies and image optimization on changed files
+- User can setup the dist folder and minifed file names

 License:
 - MIT